arbor-sim/arbor/doc/morphology.rst

 .. note::

-    Branches are numbered contiguously, starting from 0, when the morphology is constructed from the sample tree.
+    Branches are numbered contiguously, starting from 0, and is *determinsitic and reproducable* for every sample tree.
-    Branches are sorted lexicographically according to the lowest sample id in each branch, if two branches have the same parent, then the next lowest id in each branch is used for ordering.
+    Branches are sorted lexicographically according to the lowest sample id in each branch.
+    If two branches have the same parent, which will be the lowest id by virtue of parents having lower id than children, then the next lowest id in each branch is used for ordering.
 Following this rule, the branch numbering is *deterministic and reproducable*.

 The child branches above start with the same radius of 0.5 μm as the distal end of their parent branch.